 You may choose a New Hampshire resident as your registered agent, who’s an individual who handles your LLC’s service of process.
 The New Hampshire resident can be yourself, someone within your company, or someone who doesn’t have an affiliation with your company.

 You may also choose a business capable of legally conducting business in New Hampshire.
-The business you choose can be a
+The company you choose can be a

 You may choose as your agent a resident or a business, including an LLC, limited liability partnership, or corporation.
 Registered agents are required to have a physical street address within New Hampshire.
 They must also be legally capable of conducting business in New Hampshire.